xrettle/WFGY/TensionUniverse/BlackHole/Q075_fundamental_mechanisms_of_aging.md

    * Implement a tool that:

-     * ingests real or synthetic aging datasets,
+     * ingests real or synthetic aging datasets that fall inside a chosen `L*`,
-     * constructs states `m_data` under a fixed encoding,
+     * constructs states `m_data` under a fixed encoding instance `E*`,
      * computes `Tension_age(m_data)` and component mismatches,
      * publishes resulting tension trajectories and basic analyses.

 2. Application to at least two distinct contexts

-   * Apply the same encoding to:
+   * Apply the same encoding instance to:

      * a human or large animal cohort,
      * a short lived model organism with intervention data.

    * Demonstrate that:

-     * long lived or treated groups show delayed or reduced `Tension_age`,
+     * long lived or treated groups show delayed or reduced `Tension_age` relative to appropriate controls,
-     * results are stable under reasonable refinements.
+     * results are stable under reasonable refinements of `E*` that do not change its structural class.

 Both steps operate solely on observable summaries and do not expose any deep TU generative rules.